FrancescoDiSalesGithub/GitCliShell/README.md

  - clone-branch: same as clone but needs also a branch from the git-repository
  - get-pages: shows the max page in the research
  - info: gets info of the folders inside a git repository
- - query: searchs for a git repository given a specific term to search and a number of page (example 1=first page, 2=second page and so on...)
+ - search-repository: searchs for a git repository given a specific term to search and a number of page (example 1=first page, 2=second page and so on...)
+ - search-user: search for a specific user
  - navigate: checks a path in the repository
  - check-file: shows the content of a file in the repository